rustprooflabs/pgosm-flex/docs/src/routing-4.md

 Use the `start_id` and `end_id` values from this query in subsequent queries through the `:start_id` and `:end_id` variables via DBeaver.

+> This query simulates a GUI allowing user to click on start/end points on a map,
+> resulting in longitude and latitude values.

 ```sql